 Completing all the assessment items and attending at least 80% of your lectures and tutorials are a mandatory requirement for this paper.
-If for health reasons you are unable to complete all the work required for assessment purposes by June the 1st

-(add here the due dates) you may, on presentation of a medical certificate, have the date for submission extended by the Director of the New Zealand School of Music.
+If for health reasons you are unable to complete all the work required for assessment purposes by the due dates you may, on presentation of a medical certificate, have the date for submission extended by the Director of the New Zealand School of Music.